 About our Advocacy and Policy Work

-- Educate policymakers about the work, value and impact of foundations
+- Educate policymakers about the work, value and impact of Colorado philanthropy

 - Advise policymakers about potential legislation or regulation that could harm the sector and decrease much needed philanthropic dollars

-- Gain policymakers’ support for legislation that could support the growth and effectiveness of philanthropy; and
+- Gain policymakers’ support for legislation that could support the growth and effectiveness of philanthropy and increase charitable giving; and